-- Historical data from prior 12 months at a minimum - Identification of pest species present including extent and distribution of presence - Assessment of the environment that could provide opportunity for pest harborage and proliferation - Previously applied corrective actions and their effectiveness - Explanation of the change: The language was modified to add clarity and increase accuracy.
-In many facilities, the assessment only consists of a physical inspection that mentions pest-proofing issues but does not go into detail or actual assessment and evaluation of the IPM Program.
-This change outlines the minimum elements that need to be considered during the assessment. - Guidance on evaluation of criteria: Food Safety Professionals will review the facility assessment and evaluate its depth with regards to elements described in this requirement.
+- Historical data from prior 12 months at a minimum - Identification of pest species present, including extent and distribution of presence - Assessment of the environment that could provide opportunity for pest harborage and proliferation - Previously applied corrective actions and their effectiveness - Explanation of the change: The language was modified to add clarity and increase accuracy.
+In many facilities the assessment is only a physical inspection mentioning pest-proofing issues that does not go into detail or actual assessment and evaluation of the pest management program.
+This change outlines the minimum elements that need to be considered during the assessment.

+• Guidance on evaluation of criteria: Food Safety Professionals will review the facility assessment and evaluate its depth with regards to elements described in this requirement.